weaviate/weaviate/docs/en/use/ontology-schema.md

 ## Defining Properties

 Every class has properties, properties are used to describe something inside the class.
 The thing with the class _Animal_ can have a property _color_ for example.
 And the action _move_ can have the property _agent_ to describe who or what is moving.
 Properties are always written with a lowercase first character.
 For example: `name`.
 If you want to chain words, you can do this by using (CamelCase)[#CamelCase].
-For example: `inZoo` will be seen as a _in_ and _zoo_.
+For example: `inZoo` will be seen as _in_ and _zoo_.

 When defining a property, you also define what type the property has.
 It can be a string or a number, but it can also contain a reference to another class or even multiple classes.
 For example, if you have a class `Animal`, you might create a property that is called `inCage`.